SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 The EXCEPT operator compares rows from two queries to find out the modifications made to the primary table that aren’t present in the second table.

-The following results show new and altered rows in the first table that is in the second table however don’t show rows which were deleted from the second table.
+The following results show new and altered rows in the first table that is in the second table however don’t show rows that were deleted from the second table.

 When working with two tables that consist of similar data, you need to use the EXCEPT operator to find out new and modified rows.